BombayV/qbcore.github.io/other/fxmanifest/fxmanifest.md

 lua54 'yes'
 ```

 You can also add the new fxv2_oal system which has a smaller overhead.
+However, this will remove functions such as the automatic unpacking of vectors.
 ```lua
 use_fxv2_oal 'yes'
 ```